mdaizovi/sk8_bot/README.md

 `InputSource` is where the messages come from, such as a Telegram chat or Slack channel.
 `OutputChannel`Is the same, but they are generally different Telegram chats/Slack channels.

-For example, for a /sk8 bulletin to go from the "Berlin Quadsk8ing on Ramps/Bowls/Skateparks Chatter" to the CiB slack channel and skate bulletin channel, the chat where the message originated is the InputSource`, then the Slack channel and Sk8Date Bulletin are both `OutputChannel`.
+For example, for a /sk8 bulletin to go from the "Berlin Quadsk8ing on Ramps/Bowls/Skateparks Chatter" to the CiB Slack channel and skate bulletin channel, the chat where the message originated is the `InputSource`, then the Slack channel and Sk8Date Bulletin are both `OutputChannel`.
 Because something (pictures of dogs, cats, or sloths) gets posted back to the "Berlin Quadsk8ing on Ramps/Bowls/Skateparks Chatter", it is also an `OutputChannel`.
 The "Berlin Skate Crew" chat doesn't get animal pictures, so it is not an `OutputChannel`, just an `InputSource`.

 `BotOutput` is what the Bot actually returns.
 For exmample, for the simple command `/doggo` that returns a picture of a dog in "Berlin Quadsk8ing on Ramps/Bowls/Skateparks Chatter", it looks like this:
  - `output_function` is `_get_doggo`
  - `output_platform` is Telegram
  - `output_channel` is the same chat the command came from, "Berlin Quadsk8ing on Ramps/Bowls/Skateparks Chatter"

 `BotAction` brings this all together.
  - `command` the actual text that triggers this sequence, like "sk8" or "doggo"